3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ****************************************************************************************************************************

-# BTT EDDY PROBE

-To setup your `BTT Eddy probe` you’ll need to download their .cfg file.
-They have 3 available, what the differences are is well explained on their Github so I won’t rehash it here.

-## NEW DEMON EDDY!!! - Now with Offset control USE THIS ONE!!!
+# NEW DEMON EDDY!!! - Now with Offset control USE THIS ONE!!!

 Demonise your Eddy!
 Download this file, set it up for you printer & run it!